-• Result Set <isA> Resource Set
+• Result Set <isa> Resource Set

 Rationale: A set of Resources returned by the system as a consequence of an Actor that issues a Query.
-Result Set are group of Resources highly dynamic and time dependant, i.e. different Result Sets can be obtained by issuing the same Query in different time periods.
+Result Set is a group of Resources that are highly dynamic and time dependent, i.e. different Result Sets can be obtained by issuing the same Query in different time periods.
 This is a consequence of the changes in the Information Objects and Collections made available in the system.

-• The set of Information Objects representing Picasso outcomes retrieved by a Query
+• The set of Information Objects representing Picasso outcomes retrieved by a Ouerv.